 Creating reconciliation and healing from Rwanda to South Sudan

-That’s what a group of visitors from global partners Nile Theological College (NTC) and RECONCILE (Resource Center for Civil Leadership) in South Sudan told members of the staff at Protestant Institute of Arts and Social Sciences (PIASS) when they visited Rwanda recently.
-Rwanda had just marked the 25th anniversary of the 1994 genocide that killed more than 800,000 Tutsi at the hands of the majority Hutu population.
+That’s what a group of visitors from global partners Nile Theological College (NTC) and RECONCILE (Resource Centre for Civil Leadership) in South Sudan, told members of the staff at Protestant Institute of Arts and Social Sciences (PIASS) when they visited Rwanda recently.
+Rwanda has just marked the 25th anniversary of the 1994 genocide that killed more than 800,000 Tutsi at the hands of the majority Hutu population.

 Since South Sudan’s birth as a nation in 2011, over 50,000 people have been killed, more than 1.9 million have been internally displaced and 1.8 million have fled the country.
 Although a peace treaty has been signed, it’s a fragile peace.

-Two mission co-workers, colleagues and partners recently traveled to the PIASS campus in Butare, Rwanda, from South Sudan.
-The Rev. Bob Rice is an instructor at NTC, teaching a broad range of theological courses.
-He was joined by the Rev. Santino Odong, principal of NTC; the Rev. Oman Amun, an assistant lecturer; and Peter Ayul, NTC’s librarian.
+Two mission co-workers, colleagues and partners recently traveled to the PIASS campus in Butare, Rwanda from South Sudan.
+Rev. Bob Rice is an instructor at NTC, teaching a broad range of theological courses.
+He was joined by Rev. Santino Odong, principal of NTC; Rev. Oman Amun, an assistant lecturer; and Peter Ayul, NTC’s librarian.